 Two-story pumpkin fairy house can be constructed using three pumpkins – two small pumpkins and one big one.
 The top of all the pumpkins must be cut off so that inside guts can be hollowed out easily.
 After this, use a gouge to carve different textures around the pumpkins to make doors and windows.

 The big pumpkin will be the main floor with one small pumpkin making the entrance and the other completing the first story.

 The pumpkins are connected together using bamboo skewers or you could also use toothpicks.
 It won’t be a rock-solid connection, but quite easy for you to carry them around without them falling apart.
 On the sections, where the pumpkins were connected, they need to be covered with dry moss to make the dollhouses appear more seamless.

-For the roof, shingles of a big pine cone are used to give it natural wooden touch.
-The chimney itself is made out of a firewood stack to give rustic appeal to the tiny pumpkin house.
-It has been attached with a couple of skewers that were glued at first and then poked into the pumpkin for the stronger connection.
+For the roof, shingles of a big pine cone are used to give it a natural wooden touch.
+The chimney is made out of a firewood stack that adds rustic appeal to the tiny pumpkin house.

 Carving the windows

 Even the window frames are made using skewers, and colored corn kernels can be used on the window frames for decoration and more details.

 You can create as many pumpkin houses as you want.
 The best part would be when you’ll start arranging them in your garden area.
 You can also add flowers and natural leaves for added decor on the pumpkin houses and make them look like actual fairy tale houses.